 Personally, I don’t mind small amounts of soy sauce.
-But if you prefer not to use soy sauce, that’s fine!
-Gluten-free and paleo alternatives are also pretty good in this Korean ground beef recipe.
+But if you prefer not to use it, that’s fine!
+Gluten-free and paleo alternatives are also pretty good in this recipe.

-Remember that you should drizzle the sesame oil after cooking is done.
+Remember that you should only drizzle the sesame oil after cooking this dish.
 It’s a fragile oil that burns easily, so it’s not suitable for high-heat cooking.

 How to serve Korean ground beef?

-I like to serve Korean ground beef on a bed of cauliflower rice.
+I like to serve it on a bed of cauliflower rice.
 If you don’t mind the carbs, rice would be a natural choice, obviously.